dimitri/pgloader/docs/ref/mysql.rst

 Geometric::

-  type point to point using pgloader.transforms::convert-mysql-point
+  type geometry   to point using convert-mysql-point type point      to point using convert-mysql-point type linestring to path using convert-mysql-linestring

 Enum types are declared inline in MySQL and separately with a `CREATE TYPE` command in PostgreSQL, so each column of Enum Type is converted to a type